ankidroid/Anki-Android/FAQ.md

 Some users have found that re-downloading the TTS packages for their language works for them: System Preferences -> System -> Languages & Input -> Text-to-speech output -> Preferred engine settings -> install voice data -> choose the affected voice -> delete it, re-download it

+### Sync is not working

+There are few reasons this can happen.

+* Make absolutely sure you do not have firewalls blocking the ports between you and AnkiWeb (or your sync server).
+Some users in some nations have national firewalls for instance, and they can block the connection
+* Make sure you can log in to your AnkiWeb account directly at https://ankiweb.net/account/login
+* Try on a network you know is reliable (your home, your office, but not a public wifi point)
+* If your device is using Android 4.x or 5.x, you must be using a version of AnkiDroid that works well with [AnkiWeb's February requirement to use encryption of TLS1.2 or higher](https://github.com/ankidroid/Anki-Android/issues/5623).
+Currently AnkiDroid 2.9.2beta5 or newer, or 2.10alpha23 or higher [contains support](https://github.com/ankidroid/Anki-Android/pull/5658).
+Note that Android 4.0.x (API15) does not contain support for TLS1.2 at all and can no longer sync with AnkiWeb, though you may be able to use [a custom sync server](https://github.com/tsudoko/anki-sync-server) if you cannot use a newer device.

 # Advanced formatting tips
 The [formatting wiki page](https://github.com/ankidroid/Anki-Android/wiki/Advanced-formatting) gives examples of how to achieve advanced flashcard formatting such as: